Lexusr2020/NYC-Short-Term-Rental/README.md

 Pillow Palooza has collected data from various sources on Airbnb listings in New York City to gain insight into the market.
 The company now plans to analyze this data using its internal teams, in order to provide recommendations on how to maximize revenue and occupancy rates for their short-term rental properties.

+## Task

+The Head of Data at has requested you build a project that collects Airbnb listing data from multiple sources, cleans it, and analyzes it.
+The analysis will aim to uncover key trends in popular neighborhoods, rental prices, property types, length of stay, and demand over time.

-You have been selected for the Data Project.
-The project will provide insights and recommendations to the Pillow Palloza team, which is responsible for leading growth and success in the short-term rental market in New York City:
+The insights gained from the analysis has the potential to provide valuable information to the start-up on how to make informed business decisions.
+By providing these insights, the project aima to help Pillow Palooza make strategic decisions that could lead to growth and success in the short-term rental market in New York City.